 Two major changes set the stage for the birth and potentially rapid growth of intraday repo as a funding tool.
-The recent high-rate environment gave broker-dealers and banks a strong incentive to find a cheaper source of intraday liquidity.
 For many firms, inefficiencies in cash and collateral management didn't register as especially important priorities when interest rates were near zero.
-The situation is much different with today's dramatically higher rates pushing up funding costs.
-Two major changes set the stage for the birth and potentially rapid growth of intraday repo as a funding tool.
-Most recently, the current spike in interest rates gave broker-dealers and banks a strong incentive to find a cheaper source of intraday liquidity.
-For many firms, inefficiencies in cash and collateral management didn't register as especially important priorities when interest rates were near zero.
-The situation is much different with today's dramatically higher rates pushing up funding costs.
+The situation is different with today's interest rate environment pushing up funding costs.